In past centuries, the vital Silk Road used to be the link between the East and the West.

 Visit the Gansu Provincial Museum in the morning.
 The museum has an excellent selection of exhibits relating to Gansu and the Silk Road.
 In the afternoon, take the sheepskin raft on the Yellow River with stops at Zhongshan Bridge and Waterwheel Exhibition Park.
 (B,L)

-Drive to Linxia (150 km, approx. 5 hrs) which is home to the Hui ethnic group.
+Drive 150km to Linxia (approx. 5 hrs) which is home to the Hui ethnic group.
 For centuries, Hezhou/Linxia has been one of the main religious, cultural, and commercial centres of China’s Muslim community, earning itself the nickname of “the little Mecca of China.”

+Visit Linxia Dagongbei, The Great Gongbei, an Islamic shrine complex centered on a grave of a Sufi master.
+The grave itself is usually topped with a dome; Nanguan Mosque, one of the largest mosques in the Lingxia.
 Continue your journey to Xiahe this afternoon.
 Xiahe is home to the famed Labrang Tibetan Buddhist Monastery, one of the largest Tibetan Buddhist monasteries outside of the Tibet Autonomous Region.
 The town is populated largely by ethnic Tibetans, as well as some Hui and Han Chinese.
 The area is highly rural and pastoral where you will see yaks grazing and other pastorals animals.
 (B,L)

+Today enjoy a full day excursion to Labrang Monastery and Sangke Grassland.
 The Labrang Monastery is one of the six great monasteries of the Gelug school of Tibetan Buddhism.
 The monastery boasts tens of thousands of statues of Buddha made of gold, silver, copper, and aluminium.
 There are statues with ivory, sandalwood, jade, crystal and clay as the basic materials.
 These Buddha statues are all lifelike with kind-looking faces.
 In addition, the monastery possesses many Buddha hats and many Buddhist treasures adorned with pearls, jadeite, agate and diamonds.
 (B,L)

-Today you will drive back to Lanzhou with a visit en-route to Bingling Temple Grottoes by boat.
+Today you will drive back to Lanzhou (approx. 5 hours) with a visit en-route to Bingling Temple Grottoes by boat.
 Bingling Temple is a series of grottoes filled with Buddhist sculptures carved into the natural caves and caverns in a canyon along the Yellow River.
 It lies just north of where the Yellow River empties into the Liujiaxia Reservoir.

 From the boat, you can see the Jishi Hill where the caves are excavated.
 Upon arrival in Lanzhou, you will be transferred to the train station for your high-speed train to Xi’an D 2667 20:00-23:08 (1st class seat).
 (B,L)

-2 nights Xi’an Zuoyouke Theme Hotel or similar
+Overnight – Xi’an Zuoyouke Theme Hotel or similar

+Upon arrival in Xi’an, you will be met and transferred to your hotel for breakfast.
 After breakfast, take a walk along the ancient city walls which is not only the most complete city walls that has survived in China, but also one of the largest ancient military defence systems in the world.
 You also have an opportunity to ride a bicycle (not included) around the city walls if you wish.

 This afternoon, walk through the lively Muslim Quarter to visit the Grand Mosque.
 The 60,000 strong Muslim community that lives and works today in Xian traces its history back to Arab and Persian merchants who, after travelling the Silk Road, became permanent residents here for 13 dynasties.
 Enjoy watching a puppet show in the Muslim Quarter.